Acquisition Integration Setup

 Tools and Meetings

-There can be between 200 and 1000 projects required to integrate an acquired small business.
+There can be between 200 and 1000 projects required to integrate an acquired smaller business.
 We’ll review the tracking tools and how they’ll be used, and who will be using them across the business after the acquisition is completed

 Team Plans First Draft